 - Encourage fluid consumption.
 The more your child drinks, the more frequently your child can practice potty skills.

 As noted above, a retrospective study evaluated the long-term health outcomes associated with this method and with child-led training.
 The researchers that neither approach was linked with long-term dysfunctional voiding problems (Colacco et al 2013).
-As of February, 2014, I have no found no other research pertaining to gradual, parent-led potty training.

 Before you begin, reserve at least one six-hour block of time (or a weekend) for training.
 Some children might require several consecutive days.